GSA/sinwebapp/docs/SETUP.md

 > bash init-app.sh local

 The environment file in <i>/env/local.env</i> defines the local environment configuration.
-It is loaded during the <i>init-app.sh</i> script if an argument of "local" is provided.
+It is loaded during the <i>init-app.sh</i> script if an argument of "local" is provided, in case you forgot to source the <i>/scripts/init-env.sh</i> script to set the environment variables.

 ## Container Environment